Security-Onion-Solutions/securityonion-docs/rbac.rst

 There are two ways to define a custom Security Onion role:

-1) Building it from scratch using the built-in permissions and default roles available as outlined later in this document, or
+1) Building it from scratch using the built-in permissions and system roles available as outlined later in this document, or

 2) Inheriting the permissions of another role, and optionally adding more permissions to the new custom role.